 Department of Defense CAP

 The Department of Defense Computer/Electronic Accommodations Program (CAP) provides assistive technology for employees within the Department of Defense.
-For the rest of us, the website provides a great overview of assistive technology products, categorized by disability.
+For the rest of us, the website provides a great overview of assistive technology products, categorized by disability or impairment.
 They have a mix of different device types, ranging from high tech to no tech.
 There’s also a variety of videos and webinars for specific disabilities.
 Visit their website here and follow them on Twitter here @DoDCAP.

 Department of Labor Disability Page